rogersnick/watermelons-stripe/README.md

 ## Details and Customization

-Stripe Checkout is the fastest way to get started with payments.
-This template contains three important files:

-`/public` - these files are served directly as is and contain no secret information
+This basic express web server hooks users up with three important files from the `/public` folder:

-- _checkout.html_: The actual form that users will see which initiates a post to the backend.
-Change this to alter how you sales page appears
+- _index.html_: The actual form that users will see which initiates a post to the backend.
 - _success.html_: Displayed to users upon a successful purchase
 - _winback.html_ - Displayed to users if they return from the purchase screen without completing a purchase

-`/` - root files that run "on the server" and contain private information like API keys (these are stored in environment settings)
+`/server.js` - basic express server for backend functionality.
+It exposes the following routes:

-- server.js: exposes one endpoint called `/create-checkout-session` that answers the post request from the client facing form and forwards the user to a payment page
+- `/create-checkout-session` that answers the post request from the client facing form and forwards the user to a payment page
+- `/webhooks/stripe/` that receives webhook requests from stripe to keep track of how many watermelons there are right now
+- `persist.js` very lightweight data store for storing number of watermelons
+-